QuantEcon/python-lecture-sandpit.myst/lectures/ak2_zejin.md

 Thus, at time $t$ a representative old person coexists with a representative young person who will become an old person at time $t+1$.

+We assume that the population size is constant over time.

 A young person works, saves, and consumes.

 An old person dissaves and consumes but does not work,